-It’s a new year and January is a great time to go vegan.
+January is a great time to go vegan.
 There’s even a whole movement called Veganuary that was created to encourage/give people an excuse to try out the vegan lifestyle without too much of a commitment.
 One month, no animal products.
-Pretty simple, right?
+Simple.
+Right?

 Pinterest is by far my favorite place to find great vegan recipes.
 It’s a fantastic place to get vegan recipes for nearly anything you have a craving for.
 I’d suggest following this Vegan board.
 It’s full of great vegan recipes.